DJ-Lor/LoreliDejesus_T1A3/README.md

     * Navigating the terminal app experience requires usage of loops and conditional control statements in order to arrive to the chosen experience.

-    * The main menu also utilises error handling to ensure that the app does not crash when user input deviates from the options required as input.
+    * The main menu also utilises error handling through the input_helper.py file to ensure that the app does not crash when user input deviates from the options required as input.

 6. Feature 6: ID generator

     * The unique identifier for each Property or Client on the json lists are the IDs.

-    * The ID is 'auto-generated' via a function utilising a simple json file with a dictionary key ('ID') and a value int starting from 100 (without a range limit).
+    * The ID is 'auto-generated' via a function utilising a simple json file with a dictionary key ('id') and a value int starting from 100 (without a range limit).

     * The code utilises the json import functions to interact with the file and add an increment of 1 for every new entry.